Friday, May 22, 2026

 DEATH AND THE MAIDEN

 An attractive, vulnerable young chanteuse floats through two hours of life in Paris.
 She’s eye candy for men, but the film was made by another attractive young woman who makes a woman’s self awareness of beauty a recurring theme.
+There’s a proliferation of mirrors.

 What’s challenging for viewers is that all the important details of her life are sketched out in a three minute tarot card reading at the very beginning - and you must pay close attention.
 Being skeptical of such things, I let it slip by on first viewing.
 Later, when I realized that the psychic was actually a narrator laying down background for the story, I had to rewatch that section four times to catch every detail.
 Without it, you won’t comprehend the two major relationships that will soon be ending.

-A widowed older woman adopted her as something like a daughter and then introduced her to a businessman who became her lover.
+A widowed older woman adopted her as something like a daughter and then introduced her to a prosperous gentleman who became her lover.
 He kick started her career as a popular singer.
 BTW, the “5 to 7” in the title refers to the hours between work and family when adulterous French men customarily visit their mistresses - which is indeed when this lover visits Cleo.

 So there’s a sense that this is a fable about archetypes following patterns.as ancient as the seasons.
 Is there a happy ending?
 Well….
 Cleo’s anxiety does abate despite the diagnosis that requires treatment.
 And she is looking into a man’s eyes as possibly she has never done before.
 But the fortune teller did read her palm as doom - and she has yet to be proven wrong